WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_47.md

 You shall allot it as an inheritance for yourselves and for the sojourners who reside among you and have had children among you.
 They shall be to you as native-born children of Israel.
 With you they shall be allotted an inheritance among the tribes of Israel.

 ###### 23
-In whatever tribe the sojourner resides, there you shall assign him his inheritance, declares the Lord God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+In whatever tribe the sojourner resides, there you shall assign him his inheritance, declares the Lord God.

 ***